 Compressor fridges are just like your fridge at home.
 Also often known as 2-way RV fridges, they run on 12/24-volt (usually from your vehicle or camping batteries) or the ability to run on 240-volt power (which is available through a powered site or your portable generator).

 Absorption fridges are known as 3-way fridges because they can run on either 12/24-volt, 240-volt or LPG gas.
 Instead of a compressor, a 3 way fridge uses a gas flow heat exchange system in the back of the fridge.
 Essentially they remove the heat rather than create the cold.

 Round 1: Cooling power

 Thanks to the more powerful compressor motor, compressor fridges can provide more consistently cool temperatures even in very hot environments – which makes them the perfect choice if you are heading into warmer Australian climates.
 This means most compressor fridges can even double as freezers.
 Absorption fridges can’t get as cold in hot environments (at least in most cases not as quickly).
-So from our testing and feedback from many customers, the best option for campers spending time up north, a 2 way compressor fridge will perform better than a 3 way fridge using absorption technology.
+So from our testing and feedback from many customers, the best option for campers spending time up north; a 2 way compressor fridge will perform better than a 3 way fridge using absorption technology.

 Round 2: Life span

-Absorption fridges have the edge here, as they will often only need replacing after about 20 years, compared to around 10 years for compressor fridges.
+Absorption fridges have the edge here, as they will often only need replacing after 20+ years, compared to around 10-15 years for compressor fridges.
 Of course it depends on which model you choose and how well you look after your caravan fridge.

 Round 3: Efficiency

-Compressor fridges are built with 12-volt operation in mind, so they run far more efficiently on battery power than absorption fridges.
+Compressor fridges are built with 12-volt operation in mind, so they run far more efficiently on DC battery power than absorption fridges.
 That said, absorption fridges are extremely efficient on gas – this is where these types of caravan fridges are very popular; if you intend to free camp for longer periods then running your 3 way fridge on gas can last you around 2-3 weeks on a 9kg gas bottle (approx.).